Jan-Novak00/Enrollments1/Notes/03-Practical.md

         - Get a student's unique identifier from their profile
         - Get a student's position in a waiting list
         - fetch data for concrete lecture or practical (call API of schedule module)
-        - propagete information about student enrolment cancallation (update database)
+        - propagete information about student enrollment cancallation (update database)
         - fetch and cache data about the student from the database
         - fetch and cache a list of students in the database
         - fetch and cache a list of available courses in the database